QuarterShotofEspresso/HAT-Lba/README.md

 ## How To Run
-In the project directory, first run:
+In the fpa_project directory, first run:

 ### `cd software/c_float/`